themrwilliams/madisonphp-doctrine-talk/README.md

 Setup
 -----

 Use Composer to install dependencies.
+(You may need to substibtute the correct composer path for your system.)

     $ composer.phar install